 But, far more than learning who the creator was, Harris wanted to get his hands on one of those creatures.
 If he had the opportunity to inspect such a being…well…he would be that much closer to creating one of his own.

-A woman’s emotional story of betrayal and loss:
+A woman’s story of loss, betrayal, abuse and mental illness.

 IN THE PLANNING STAGES